telerik/fiddler-everywhere-docs/knowledge-base/troubleshoot-traffic-capturing.md

     The `-x` option sets the Fiddler Everywhere proxy.
 The `-v` option provides verbose logs.
 Optionally, you can use the `-k` option to disable SSL verification.

-1. Check the command output.
-There will be a line related to the Server certificate, and under it, the certificate will list Fiddler's URL (http://www.fiddler2.com)
+1. Check the command output for a line related to the server certificate.
+Under it, the certificate will list the Fiddler URL (http://www.fiddler2.com).

     ```Console
     *   Trying 127.0.0.1...